About the Prize

 Publication dates are determined by the date the book is published, not the copyright date printed in the book.

 A nominated book shall qualify for the Laura Shannon Prize in Contemporary European Studies only if:

 - The author is informed that, if selected, he or she must present an original lecture at the University of Notre Dame and participate in events related to the award ceremony.
 The Nanovic Institute will provide the author with travel and accommodations.
 The lecture may also be published by the Nanovic Institute for European Studies.

-- The publisher or author agrees to submit an author’s photograph, biography, and an image of the book cover, with permission to use them in promotional materials, if selected for the Laura Shannon Prize or receives an honorable mention.
-Publishers agree to exercise their best efforts to sticker the winning book; stickers will be provided by the Nanovic Institute for European Studies.
+- The publisher or author agrees to submit an author’s photograph and biography and an image of the book cover, with permission to use them in promotional materials, if the author’s book makes the final short-list of books for the Laura Shannon Prize.

 - The publisher and author agree that the decisions of the Nanovic Institute for European Studies will be final as to all matters, including eligibility, timeliness, and compliance with procedures and selection criteria.